pihlajus/ruuvitag-aws-provisioning/README.md

 EC2 instance with Nginx, Letsencrypt, Influxdb and Grafana using Ansible.
 Instelled operating system is Ubuntu 18.04 and this is also the only tested OS.

+If you want to makes alerts using Slack, check out [serverless-grafana-alerts](https://github.com/pihlajus/serverless-grafana-alerts) project.

 ## Contents
 - [AWS EC2 provisioning for Ruuvitag data](#aws-ec2-provisioning-for-ruuvitag-data)
   * [Prerequisites](#prerequisites)